ayushakya/Catch-22/README.md

 ### Scratch Project done as part of CS50: Intorduction to Programming

-A Simple 2-player game where the player has to collect falling object from the sky.
+A Simple 2-player game where the player has to collect falling objects from the sky.

 Objective: Collect most points
 Time limit - 120 seconds